 Discover Our Communications Degree Program

 Entering a bachelor's degree program in Communications from DeVry University can help you develop the skills and competencies employers seek, including one of the most valued skills in today's economy: the ability to communicate effectively.
-Students in DeVry University's Communications program develop highly demanded applied skills around one of three chosen specializations (see "Degree Specialization Options" below).
+Students in DeVry University's Communications program develop highly demanded applied skills around one of four chosen specializations (see "Degree Specialization Options" below).
 The Communications degree program will not only prepare you for a diverse set of roles and industries, such as administration, communications, or consulting, it can put you on the path to career success in a dynamic working world.
 Start on the path to a career in communications.

 Learn more about the advantages of studying at DeVry University.
 Request more information.